Rumen Health Technical Guide

 A mature microbial ecosystem is necessary to ensure the full capacity to digest solid feed.

 When a young ruminant is born, its rumen is considered a sterile environment that contains no bacteria or other microbial life.
 The young ruminant is naturally exposed to different microbes through the dam’s birth canal and vagina, saliva, skin and feces.

-- Anaerobic bacteria appear a few hours after birth
+Life conditions without oxygen. bacteria appear a few hours after birth

 - Anaerobic fungi colonize the rumen during the second week

 - Ciliate protozoa begin to be established only during the third week.

 Pre-ruminant colonization sequence of rumen microflora (lamb model) 1ReferenceView allFonty G., Senaud J. , Jouany J.P. , and Gouet P. 1987.

 Establishment of the microflora and anaerobic fungi in the rumen of lambs.
 J. Gen. Microbiol.
 133:18351843.
 2ReferenceView allChaucheyras-Durand F., Ossa F.